Best Practices

 Global hierarchical best practices

-For organizations managing multiple repositories with different requirements, Qodo Merge supports a hierarchical best practices system using a dedicated global configuration repository.
+For organizations managing multiple repositories with different requirements, Qodo supports a hierarchical best practices system using a dedicated global configuration repository.

 Supported scenarios: